luispuerto/luispuerto-net/_posts/2018-03-04-delete-all-the-snapshots-from-the-local-time-machine.md

 com.apple.TimeMachine.2018-03-04-110835
 com.apple.TimeMachine.2018-03-04-121348</pre>

 You probably end up with a similar list as mine, or perhaps even longer.
-If you waned to free some space, you need to use the command <span class="lang:default highlight:0 decode:true  crayon-inline ">tmutil deletelocalsnapshots <date></span>  and introduce the date os each of the snapshot one by one to delete them, which it&#8217;s quite a pain in the \***.
+If you waned to free some space, you need to use the command <span class="lang:default highlight:0 decode:true  crayon-inline ">tmutil deletelocalsnapshots <date></span>  and introduce the date os each of the snapshot one by one to delete them, which it's quite a pain in the \***.

 Lucky, [someone in the MacRumors](https://forums.macrumors.com/threads/how-to-delete-time-machine-local-backups-on-high-sierra.2073998/#post-25673423) forum came with a clever idea of using the terminal and the grep command.
 If you run: